10 Brilliant Ways Beef Bouillon Rescued My Cooking from Bland to Bold

 How to Use Beef Bouillon in Soups and Stews

-• Pro Tip: Use beef bouillon cubes or granules if you’re short on time.
+• Pro Tip: Use meat bouillon cubes or granules if you’re short on time.
 They dissolve quickly and help you create a deep, flavorful broth in minutes.

 Example Recipe: Beef and Barley Soup